Chapter 8

 Garbage, recycle, cardboard, organics

-Dumpsters, drop boxes, compactors, carts.
+Dumpsters, drop boxes, compactors, carts depending on waste analysis.

 Mixed-use